NexteraMatt/cpanel-migration-tool/README.md

 - cpanel-migration.sh – Main migration script that initiates the process.
 - cpanel_migration.yml – Ansible playbook for handling the migration.
 - migrate_account.yml – Task file used by the playbook for processing each account.
-- cpanelmigrationscriptbackup – Backup of a previous version of the script.
 - cpanel_migration.yml – Configuration file for the migration process.
-- migrateaccbackup / cpanelymlbackup – Backup files for reference.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or submit a pull request on GitHub.